maubanel/UE5-Lighting/prep/README.md

 > The Sky Light captures the distant parts of your level and applies that to the scene as a light.
 That means the sky's appearance and its lighting/reflections will match, even if your sky is coming from atmosphere, or layered clouds on top of a skybox, or distant mountains.
 You can also manually specify a cubemap to use. - Unreal Manual

+In this case we will change **Source Type** to `SLS Specified Cubemap` as this is the same one we will use on our sky sphere in a few moments.
+Select `Sky54a2048` as the cubemap texture.
+It will use this to figure out the fill lighting in the scene so the bright and dark spots correspond with the sky.

 ![add skylight and add cubemap](images/Skylight.jpg)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>